yegor256/xembly/README.md

 </orders>
 ```

-And you want to change the amount of the order #553
+Then, you want to change the amount of the order #553
 from `$45.00` to `$140.00`.
 Xembly script would look like this:

 ```